KaiMagnusMueller/kaimagnus.de/_posts/2020-08-20-destinations.md

 ## Data Structure

 One of the most important aspects of Destinations is it's data structure that is highly optimized for the design workflow.
 Basis is a 2D or 3D model of a site, from which decision points are generated.
+On top of these two components users create information sequences between places.
+They run through decision points on their way to their destination.
+When signs are created they are assigned to a decision point and have access to all information sequences that run through that point.
+Because of this, signs can access the destinations referenced by sequences and in turn properties of those destinations.

+As the last puzzle piece, templates connected to signs can be dynamically filled with referenced data like room properties.

+TODO

+This approach makes Destinations and its workflow highly flexible.
+Properties are dynamic and editable and connected elements are updated correspondingly.

 {% responsive_image
     border: "true"